nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Using the commands

-<p>Similar to Vim, you can access command mode by pressing the `:` key on your keyboard.
+Similar to Vim, you can access command mode by **pressing the `:` key** on your keyboard.
 This will bring the cursor to the command input field, which is at the bottom of the application.</p>
 Example:
 <img class="ui-img" src="images/ug-images/showCommand/commandExample.png" alt="Example of Show Command Image" title="How to bring up the command input">